niklas2902/py4godot/README.md

 Inspiration for this project was taken from: https://github.com/touilleMan/godot-python.

 This project is currently in an early phase of development.
 Consider this more as a demo and don't use this for bigger projects.
+At the moment only Windows 64 bit and Linux 64 bit are supported

 ## Install
 Download the .zip from Releases, extract it and copy the folder into the addons folder on the root of your project.